 When we asked our users about what gifts they dislike receiving each year, over 20 percent of respondents said that they do not like receiving gift cards.
 It’s likely that some people simply don’t like the impersonal nature of gift cards and others aren’t interested in the retailer.
 Of course, there are plenty of ways to get rid of gift cards in order to get something you actually want.
 Here are some ideas:

 - Sell your gift cards.
 In addition to auction sites like eBay, there are sites specifically dedicated to purchasing gift cards and are somewhat easier to deal with than the auction process.
 Utilizing sites like CardPool, Raise and GiftCardGranny, you can sell your gift card for 50 to 90 percent of the total gift card value very quickly.
 People that use these services are typically paid cash through a Paypal transaction.
 However, be aware that eBay auctions are typically between 80 to 95 percent of the value of the card, but you will have to deal with additional eBay fees.

 - Convert your gift cards.
 Interestingly, some retail establishments will allow you to convert your unwanted gift cards into reward points, airline miles or other gift cards.
-Examples of these retail partnerships can be found on PlasticJungle at the moment.
 For instance, CVS allows you to convert another retailer’s gift card into a CVS gift card.
 The same goes for United airline miles and Best Buy reward points.
 If you received one of those prepaid Visa or MasterCard gift cards, a Reddit user discovered you can convert it into Google Wallet funds and use a physical Google Wallet card to withdraw those funds from an ATM.